Introduction

 Convergence of Sequences

-Here we want to generalize the familiar \(\epsilon\)-\(\delta\) notion from elementary calculus to arbitrary
+Here we want to generalize the familiar \(\varepsilon\)-\(\delta\) notion from elementary calculus to arbitrary metric

 Definition: Tails